MicrosoftDocs/appcenter-docs/docs/sdk/push/macos.md

 AppCenter.start(withAppSecret: "{Your App Secret}", services: [MSPush.self])
 ```

-Make sure you have replaced `{Your App Secret}` in the code sample above with your App Secret.
+Make sure you've replaced `{Your App Secret}` in the code sample above with your App Secret.
 Also check out the [Get started](~/sdk/getting-started/macos.md) section if you haven't configured the SDK in your application.

 ### 2.3 Add internet capabilities for sandboxed apps